 There are 11 Basic Guitar Chords you can use to improve your guitar skills, without making you mad.
-Guitar playing is one of most rewarding and challenging things you can do.
-You want to quickly learn the guitar?
+Guitar playing is one of the most rewarding and challenging things you can do.
+Do you want to quickly learn the guitar?
 Guitar Tricks is your free guide to learning the guitar.
-These 11 fundamental chords will help you to understand how to play the guitar at the very basic level.
+These 11 fundamental chords will help you to understand how to play the guitar at a very basic level.

 The A major chord is easy to learn, as the whole 11 Basic Guitar Chords is on the second fret.
 This leaves you free to use your other fingers to mix it all up.
-You just need to place your first finger on fourth string, second on third string and third on second string.
+You just need to place your first finger on the fourth string, second on the third string, and third on the second string.